mspnp/aks-baseline/docs/deploy/01-prerequisites.md

 # Prerequisites

 This is the starting point for the instructions on deploying the [AKS baseline multi cluster reference implementation](/README.md).
 There is required access and tooling you'll need in order to accomplish this.
-Follow the instructions below and on the subsequent pages so that you can get your environment ready to proceed with the AKS clusters creation.
+Follow the instructions below and on the subsequent pages so that you can get your environment ready to proceed with the creation of the AKS clusters.

 ## Steps